West Bali

 Geology

 West Bali occupies the Prapat Agung Peninsula, the westernmost extremity of Bali, separated from Java by the Bali Strait, which reaches a minimum width of approximately 2.4 kilometers at its narrowest point.
 The geology is characterized by volcanic and sedimentary rocks reflecting Bali's origins as a volcanic island within the Sunda Arc.
 Limestone formations occur in some areas, creating karst features along the coastline.
 Menjangan Island, the park's marine zone focal point, is a small flat island composed of uplifted coral limestone.
-The strait between Bali and Java marks an important biogeographic boundary, the Wallace Line, west of which Asian faunal elements predominate and east of which Australasian influences become increasingly apparent.
-This biogeographic transition contributes to the park's distinctive wildlife assemblage.
+The region sits west of the biogeographic Wallace Line, which runs between Bali and Lombok to the east, marking the transition zone between Asian and Australasian faunal assemblages.
+[1]

 Climate And Weather